 IRB Rescue Competition

 Avalon Beach is the birthplace of the Inflatable Rescue Boat (IRB).
 In 1969, Warren Mitchell worked at Avalon Beach to develop an inflatable craft for rescues in the surf.
-For further information on the history of the IRB refer to Our History page or follow this link Pittwater online news.
+Since records started the mighty IRB has saved 108,000 lives.
+There are currently 1,094 IRBs being operated by 7,292 drivers and crewed by 14,388 crew in Australia.
+They are used by all 314 surf clubs to carry out rescues each week.

 Our IRB crews race in state and national competitions.
 Over the years our crews have won numerous state and national titles.
 We currently have five IRBs including the patrol boat.